-

 Can the appointment of an arbitrator be challenged?
 What are the grounds for such challenge?
 What is the procedure for such challenge?

-In domestic arbitration the parties may jointly revoke the appointment of an arbitrator (article 883 para.
-1 of the GrCCP).
+In domestic arbitration, the parties may jointly revoke the appointment of an arbitrator (Article 883 para.
+1 GrCCP).
 In case such an appointment has taken place by virtue of a Court decision, a request for its revocation must be filed and be accepted by the same Court.
 Challenges against arbitrators are tried by state Courts.
 The law incorporates by reference the grounds for challenge applicable to state court judges which are thus made applicable also to arbitrators.
 These grounds include lack of impartiality.
 Case law however interprets said provisions broadly in the context of arbitration accepting that a valid ground for challenging an arbitrator exists, for example, in some types of issue-conflict, even though such a ground would never be accepted as regards state court judges.
 Hence, the application of the same rules to state court judges and arbitrators alike, nevertheless yields different results.

-Pursuant to article 883 para.
-2 in fin GrCCP, pending such challenge the arbitral tribunal postpones the proceedings.
+Pending such challenge the arbitral tribunal postpones the proceedings.
 The arbitrator challenged shall also temporarily refrain from exercising his duties.
 However, according to the prevailing view in legal literature, said prohibitions are in fact leges imperfectae in the sense that the award may be set aside only in case it was made by an arbitrator who had already been successfully challenged.

 -